We had the pleasure of taking on 200 shots for Universal's Nocturnal Animals, directed by Academy Award nominee Tom Ford

 We provided 200 VFX shots for this project, including a number of sequences where the story jumps back in time about 18 years, meaning the lead characters required extensive VFX beauty work to take them back to their early 20s.

-"This time frame is a huge undertaking for any facility, especially for this type of intricate photo realistic work," McWilliam continued.
-"I think we can be very proud of what that we achieved, we were able to create subtle, realistic facial beauty and de-ageing shots that seamlessly blended into Tom Ford’s distinct vision.
+"This time frame is a huge undertaking for any facility, especially for this type of intricate photo realistic work," Duncan continued.
+"I think we can be very proud of what we achieved, we were able to create subtle, realistic facial beauty and de-ageing shots that seamlessly blended into Tom Ford’s distinct vision.
 A testament to the dedication of what is a truly incredible team of artists!"

-One of the industry's most renowned Post Production Supervisors, Mark Harris, oversaw the post and commented, "The team at Outpost VFX did a superb job on the VFX for Nocturnal Animals.
+One of the industry's most renowned Post-Production Supervisors, Mark Harris, oversaw post, and commented: "The team at Outpost VFX did a superb job on the VFX for Nocturnal Animals.
 The quality of work submitted was second to none and we look forward to working with the team again."

 The film has already won The Grand Jury prize at Venice, The Golden Globes for Best Supporting Actor and is nominated for 8 Baftas.